wp-plugins/mmww/readme.txt

 Upgrade to WP 3.8.1  Repair defect with exif's {iso} tag.
 Add Spanish and Serbian translations thanks to Ognjen Djuraskovic.

+Tests clean with WP 3.9.

 == Upgrade Notice ==

  = 1.0.5 =

 Upgrade to WP 3.8.1  Repair defect with exif's {iso} tag.
 Add Spanish and Serbian translations thanks to Ognjen Djuraskovic.

+Tests clean with WP 3.9.

 == Credits ==